Lightmatter/django-hydra/README.rst

 Instructions
 ============
+Before you start, make sure $WORKON_HOME is set to the directory where you prefer your virtual environments to live, normally "~/.virtualenvs"

 Make sure your local database is up and running, and then follow the steps below to bootstrap a new project using this Django template.